EmilStenstrom/jQuery-animate_from_to/README.md

 Who should I thank for this?
 ============================

-You should thank me, Emil Stenström <http://friendlybit.com>.
+You should thank me, Emil Stenström [http://friendlybit.com](http://friendlybit.com).
 You're welcome!

-Johan Brook (<http://johanbrook.com>) contributed with code restructuring and a second type of plugin call.
+Johan Brook [<http://johanbrook.com](<http://johanbrook.com)) contributed with code restructuring and a different type of plugin call.

 Quickstart
 ==========